maplion/angular-i18n-helpers/README.md

 4. That you'll use the Google Translate API and already have a project set up as described here: https://cloud.google.com/translate/docs/reference/libraries#client-libraries-resources-nodejs
 5. This is intended to be run from within an existing project.
 For example, the helpers folder is expected to be at the same level as (a sibling to) your locale folder, wherever it exists.
 6. This assumes that anything with a <target> tag has already been translated and they are ignored.
-7. I don't think it is required, but this works best with @@ persistence tags.
+7. That you are utilizing @@ persistence tags.
 8. It is assumed that the developer file is in the locale folder and that the files for translators are in the files-for-translation folder.
 9. An equivalent version setup is used as the following (`ng version` at the time of this posting):
 ```